krishnath-24/React/cart/README.md

 This project is made with [Create React App](https://github.com/facebook/create-react-app).
-It is a mini shopping cart where user can change quatity, delete an item in the cart
+It is a mini shopping cart where user can change quantity, delete an item in the cart

 clone the repository or download the zip file